UCSD-E4E/fishsense-docs/FishSenseLiteManual.md

 Output format If + raw\
 Still image stabilization on

 Refer to the appropriate camera's manual to make sure that the above settings have been set correctly.
+Also ensure that the camera being used has some kind of corrective optic to minimize flat port distortion.

-## Assembly
+## Assembling Laser Mount
-1.
+1. Push the lower half of the mount to the end of [mounting location] with the front side (as labeled) facing in the direction of the optical axis.
+2. Tighten the screw of the lower mount until it remains stable.
+3. Place laser in mount and align the line displayed on the top half of the mount with the center of the laser.
+4. Screw the top half of the mount to the bottom half of the mount to secure the laser and complete the mount.

-## Disassembly
+## Disassembling Laser Mount
-1.
+1. Unscrew the upper screws on the mount as shown, and remove the laser.
+2. Remove the upper part of the mount.
+3. Loosen the center screw of the mount until the lower half of the mount can be slid out of [mounting location] to complete disassembly.

 ## Using the Camera
 1. Prior to use, ensure that the camera system has been properly assembled and that the laser mount is secure.